YK921/github-example/README.md

 # Capstone Project - The Battle of Neighborhoods
+## Data analysis for safe travel and restaurant visits in San Francisco

 * 1. A description of the problem and a discussion of the background.